 Cheltenham Film Society is one of the oldest and most successful membership film societies in the country.
 It was founded in the final days of the last war, when 450 Cheltonians met at the old School of Art in the lower High Street and agreed on a constitution for a club to show serious films ignored by the town’s five commercial cinemas.

 The first film, show at the Daffodil (now a restaurant) in July 1945 was Eisenstein’s Alexander Nevsky.
-In its first season the society also showed 35mm films at the Ritz (currently the Ace Bingo and due for demolition) and at the Coliseum (demolished in 2011).
+In its first season the society also showed 35mm films at the Ritz (demolished last year) and at the Coliseum (demolished in 2011).
 Later it added a separate season of 16mm films at the School of Art and then the Playhouse.

 For the first three seasons CFS had 1,100 members, making it the fifth largest society in the country.
 Also under the CFS umbrella in the early days were the Amateur Cine Group and the Scientific Film Group.
 It also produced Film News, initially monthly; there was a CFS library of film books; there were talks at leading schools (Lindsay Anderson returned to his alma mater, Cheltenham College); and there was a ‘Third Programme’ of highbrow films with discussions afterwards.